-At least 320 needle exchanges currently exist across the U.S. and are legal in 28 states and Washington, D.C., according to HIV and AIDS research organization AmfAR.
+At least 320 needle exchange programs exist across the U.S. These programs are legal in 28 states and Washington, D.C., according to HIV and AIDS research organization AmfAR.

 Georgia has one of the highest rates of new HIV cases in the United States.
 Atlanta Harm Reduction operates in Fulton County, one of the 48 counties nationwide that account for more than half of all new HIV cases.

 The Center for Disease Control and Prevention says the estimated lifetime cost of treating one HIV patient is more than $400,000.
 Preventing the spread of HIV through clean needle services is thought, by many, to be cost effective for the individual and community.

 Controversial as they are, needle exchange programs extend the lives of IV drug users.
 This gives them a chance at recovery they might not have had otherwise.
 People who inject drugs are five times as likely to enter substance abuse treatment plans if they use a needle exchange.

 According to the Georgia Department of Public Health, hospitalizations for opioid- and heroin-involved overdoses decreased in recent years.
 However, emergency room visits for opioid- and heroin-involved overdoses increased by 9.6 % and 33.2 %, respectively.

 In the same report, GDPH says that heroin-involved overdoses accounted for 980 ED visits, 322 hospitalizations, and 267 deaths.
 Fentanyl-involved overdoses accounted for 344 deaths.

 By starting a needle exchange, Atlanta has no doubt begun to save lives.
 Still, the most surefire way to avoid overdose and death is to stop drug or alcohol use altogether.
 Luckily there are many treatments for heroin addiction near Atlanta.